Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

-## Customize an Image Root Using IMS
+# Customize an Image Root Using IMS

 The Image Management Service \(IMS\) customization workflow sets up a temporary image customization environment within a Kubernetes pod and mounts the image to be customized in that environment.
 A system administrator then makes the desired changes to the image root within the customization environment.

 Afterwards, the IMS customization workflow automatically copies the NCN CA public key to */etc/cray/ca/certificate\_authority.crt* within the image root being customized to enable secure communications between NCNs and client nodes.
 IMS then compresses the customized image root and uploads it and its associated initrd image and kernel image \(needed to boot a node\) to the artifact repository.

 ### Prerequisites

 - System management services \(SMS\) are running in a Kubernetes cluster on non-compute nodes \(NCN\) and include the following deployments:
     - `cray-ims`, the Image Management Service \(IMS\)
     - `cray-nexus`, the Nexus repository manager service
 - `kubectl` is installed locally and configured to point at the SMS Kubernetes cluster.
 - An IMS created image root archive or a pre-built image root SquashFS archive is available to customize.
 - The NCN Certificate Authority \(CA\) public key has been properly installed into the CA cache for this system.
 - A token providing Simple Storage Service \(S3\) credentials has been generated.
 - When customizing an image using IMS Image Customization, once chrooted into the image root \(if using a \`jailed\` environment\), the image will only have access to whatever configuration the image already contains.
 In order to talk to services, including Nexus RPM repositories, the image root must first be configured with DNS and other settings.
 A base level of customization is provided by the default Ansible plays used by the Configuration Framework Service \(CFS\) to enable DNS resolution.

 ### Limitations

--   The commands in this procedure must be run as the `root` user in this release.
+- The commands in this procedure must be run as the `root` user.
 - Currently, the initrd image and kernel image are not regenerated automatically when the image root is changed.
 The admin must manually regenerate them while in the customization environment, if needed.
 - Images in the .txz compressed format need to be converted to SquashFS in order to use IMS image customization.

 ### Procedure